 University Christian Unions

-<'Everyone who calls on the name of the Lord will be saved'.
-How, then, can they call on the one they have not believed in?
-And how can they believe in the one of whom they have not heard?
-And how can they hear without someone preaching to them?
-And how can they preach unless they are sent?
-As it is written, 'How beautiful are the feet of those who bring good news!'
-(Romans 10:13-15).
+<'everyone who calls on the name of lord will be saved'. how, then, can they call one have not believed in? and how believe in whom heard? hear without someone preaching to them? preach unless are sent? as it is written, 'how beautiful feet those bring good news!' (romans 10:13-15).< p>

 I think there are something like 140 university CUs around the UK that are affiliated with UCCF, so if you’re heading off to university this year, the chances are that there will be one somewhere on your new campus.
 They’re probably praying right now for people like you to join them in September.